GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 ## Abstract

-The Methods Hub is an infrastructure project whose goal is to provide open and accessible computational methods to collect, access, and work with Digital Behavioral Data (DBD).
-The bulk of methods will stem from computer science, notably showcasing cutting-edge AI/ML techniques, alongside those originating from social sciences.
+The Methods Hub is an infrastructure project whose goal is to provide open and accessible computational methods to collect, access, and work with Digital Behavioral Data.
+The bulk of methods will stem from computer science, notably showcasing cutting-edge artificial intelligence techniques, alongside those originating from social sciences.
 It aims to serve as a pioneering platform designed to facilitate the propagation of computer science methodologies into social science research.

 *Verify conformance to the method guidelines using the [method publishing checklist](README.md#method-publishing-checklist)*